arvigeus/AZ-204/Learning Path/Graph.md

 #### Storing data locally

 Your application should ideally make calls to Microsoft Graph to retrieve data in real time as necessary.
-You should only cache or store data locally necessary for a specific scenario, and if that use case is covered by your terms of use and privacy policy, and doesn't violate the [Microsoft APIs Terms of Use](https://learn.microsoft.com/en-us/legal/microsoft-apis/terms-of-use?context=/graph/context).
-Your application should also implement proper retention and deletion policies.
+You should only cache or store data locally necessary for a specific scenario.
+If that use case is covered by your terms of use and privacy policy, and doesn't violate the [Microsoft APIs Terms of Use](https://learn.microsoft.com/en-us/legal/microsoft-apis/terms-of-use?context=/graph/context), your application should also implement proper retention and deletion policies.